 But that is not who I am.

-For most of my life, I refused to be defined by the limitations other people see when they look at me.
-I am fortunate to say, I am surrounded by people who value me and forget about the wheelchair.
+For most of my life, I refused to be defined by the limitations other people see when they look at me and challenged the narrative of how disabled women should and shouldn´t behave.

 „Don´t accept what other people tell you about yourself“